ShaYmez/hblink3-docker-install/README.md

 apt update
 sudo su
 ```
-2. It is very important that the installer runs from the /opt dir.
+2. It is very important that the installer runs from the /opt directory.
 We will then want to get this repository and clone it to the /opt directory.
 ```sh
 cd /opt
 git clone https://github.com/ShaYmez/hblink3-docker-install